 • Mason Rocca '00 (right photo) (2013-present: Aurora Jesi, Legadue Basket, Italy; 2008-13: Olimpia Milano, Lega Basket Serie A, Italy; 2004-08: Basket Napoli, Italy; 2001-04: Aurora Jesi, Italy; 2000-01: Trenton Shooting Stars, IBL, USA)

 During his 29 seasons coaching the Princeton men's basketball team, Naismith Basketball Hall of Fame coach Pete Carril H12 inspired many current coaches in their careers.

 • Bill Carmody h75 is the former head coach at Northwestern and Princeton and is an honorary member of the Class of 1975.

-• Craig Robinson '83 is the head coach at Oregon State and a former assistant coach at Northwestern.
+• Craig Robinson '83 is the former head coach at Oregon State and a former assistant coach at Northwestern.

 • Howard Levy '85 is the head coach at Mercer County Community College and a former Princeton assistant coach.

 • Armond Hill '85 is an assistant coach with the Los Angeles Clippers and a former assistant coach with the Boston Celtics.
 Collegiately, he is a former head coach at Columbia and a former Princeton assistant coach.

 • Joe Scott '87 is the head coach at Denver and a former head coach at Princeton and Air Force.